assanlaye/role-based-cms/VERCEL_DEPLOYMENT.md

-# Netlify Deployment Guide
+# Vercel Deployment Guide

-This guide will help you deploy the Role-Based CMS to Netlify.
+This guide will help you deploy the Role-Based CMS to Vercel.

 ## Prerequisites

-1. **Netlify Account**: Sign up at [netlify.com](https://netlify.com)
+1. **Vercel Account**: Sign up at [vercel.com](https://vercel.com)
 2. **MongoDB Atlas**: Set up a MongoDB Atlas cluster (free tier available)
 3. **Cloudinary Account** (optional): For image uploads
 4. **GitHub Repository**: Push your code to GitHub

 ## Step 1: Environment Variables

-Before deploying, you need to set up the following environment variables in Netlify:
+Before deploying, you need to set up the following environment variables in Vercel:

 ### Required Variables